uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

   <img src="imgs/2dCluster.png" width="600"/>
 </p>

-Here are a few players that defy traditional roles:
+Here are a few players who defy traditional roles:

-- **Cale Makar (D):** One of the league’s top goal scorers — despite playing defense.
+- **Cale Makar (D):** One of the league’s top goal scorers, despite being a defender.
 - **Jake Sanderson (D):** Statistically mirrors elite forwards; could thrive in a more offensive role.
 - **Dylan Cozens (C):** Clustered with defenders, not due to defensive skill, but a weaker offensive season.
-- **Fabian Zetterlund (C):** May have been grouped with defenders due to his high positive goal differential.
+- **Fabian Zetterlund (C):** May have been grouped with defenders due to his high positive goal differential, and, as a center, could be filling in defensive gaps.

 ---